mdeguzis/MakanCodex/README.md

 * Sync Markdown recipes to target directory in PDF format for viewing on any mobile device.

 Credits:
 * Scaper code is a fork / continuation of https://github.com/cookbrite/Recipe-to-Markdown

+## Future

+* GUI for basic viewing, adding, deletion.